 1. Kunj: (Kungh) Anteroom to keep the wind from blowing directly into the house also, now, used for shoes.
 The house entrance is Sorye (Suriye).

 2. Yoch: (Yorc, Yorch).
 It is the space for wishing welcome or for dancing during marriages and festivals.
 In the past, it was also a place for work, for stocking fuel for immediate use and for taking off the shoes.
-Nazif Shahrani says in Afghan Wakhan it is used for new born or sick animals requiring cares at night, especially during winters.
+Nazif Shahrani says that in Afghan Wakhan it is used for newborn or sick animals requiring cares at night, especially during winters.
 In Zood Khun, this last task was handled in Kalaraj (6) as explained below.

 3. Pastraj: (Past Raz) Sleeping.
 Duvets and blankets are kept rolled up here during the day, and spread out at night.

 4. Sinaraj: More sleeping space.